-Community classes come to you throughout Wisconsin in partnership community groups and agencies to reflect the unique needs of the area.
-These programs are open to all students who wish to study the course topics and expand their knowledge about the world of work.
+Community classes come to you online or throughout Wisconsin, in partnership with community groups and organizations, to reflect the area’s needs.
+These programs are open to all who wish to study the course topic.

 To learn more about UW–Madison’s efforts and decisions related to COVID-19, visit http://covid19.wisc.edu.

-UW-Madison provides equal opportunities in programming.
-To ensure equal access, please make requests at registration or by contacting the School for Workers office at 608-262-2112 or firstname.lastname@example.org.
+University of Wisconsin–Madison provides equal opportunities in programming.
+If you need an interpreter or have a disability and require accommodations, please make your request at registration.
+You may also make this request by contacting the School for Workers office at email@example.com or 608-262-2112.
 Requests are confidential.